iancnorden/PyDnsCIDR/README.md

 # PyDnsCider

-This script dynamically handles CIDR ranges for reverse name looksups from PTR records and spits out results.
+This script dynamically handles CIDR ranges for reverse name lookups from PTR records and spits out results.
 Properly handles no PTR records exists as well.

 ## Enhancement / Ideas for Later